-29. Financial Guarantees
+28. Financial Guarantees

-Killam is the guarantor on a joint and several basis for certain mortgage debt held through its joint operations.
-As at December 31, 2020, the maximum potential obligation resulting from these guarantees is \$83.1 million, related to long term mortgage financing (December 31, 2019 - \$85.1 million).
+Killam is the guarantor on a joint and several basis for mortgage debt held through its joint operations.
+As at December 31, 2021, the maximum potential obligation resulting from these guarantees is \$75.1 million, related to long term mortgage financing (December 31, 2020 - \$83.1 million).
 The loans held through its joint operations are secured by a first ranking mortgage over the associated investment properties.
 Killam's portion of the total mortgages for these properties are recorded as a mortgage liability on the consolidated statements of financial position.

-Management has reviewed the contingent liability associated with its financial guarantee contracts and, as at December 31, 2020, determined that a provision is not required to be recognized in the consolidated statements of financial position (December 31, 2019 - \$nil).
+Management has reviewed the contingent liability associated with its financial guarantee contracts and, as at December 31, 2021, determined that a provision is not required to be recognized in the consolidated statements of financial position (December 31, 2020 - \$nil).

-30. Comparative Figures
+29. Comparative Figures

 Certain comparative figures have been reclassified to conform to the financial statement presentation adopted for the current period.
-Killam reclassified on the consolidated statement of income and comprehensive income, net bad debt expense and recovery of \$0.4 million from "property revenue" to "operating expenses" to reflect the nature of these expenses for the year ended December 31, 2019.
+Killam reclassified on the consolidated statement of income and comprehensive income, salary expenses of \$0.8 million from "administration" to "operating expenses" to reflect the nature of these expenses for the year ended December 31, 2020.

-31. Related Party Transactions
+30. Related Party Transactions